As close to perfect as you will get when it comes to an electric toothbrush for kids.

 - Can this be fixed to a wall?

 - The Sonicare for kids connected charging station has not been designed to be fixed to a wall.

 - Can I use the Sonicare for kids connected in the shower?

-- Yes, the brush handle is completely waterproof.
+- Yes, the brush handle is water resistant.

 - Does it come with a travel case?

-- No, there is no travel case included, travel caps for each brush head are.
+- No, there is no travel case included, just a plastic cap for the brush head.